Nazi human experimentation: High altitude experiments

 A victim loses consciousness during a depressurization experiment at Dachau by Luftwaffe doctor Sigmund Rascher, 1942.

 In early 1942, prisoners at Dachau concentration camp were used by Sigmund Rascher in experiments to aid German pilots who had to eject at high altitudes.
 A low-pressure chamber containing these prisoners was used to simulate conditions at altitudes of up to 68000 ft.
 It was rumored that Rascher performed vivisections on the brains of victims who survived the initial experiment.
 Of the 200 subjects, 80 died outright, and the others were murdered.
-In a letter from 5 April 1942 between Rascher and Heinrich Himmler, Rascher explains the results of a low-pressure experiment that was performed on people at Dachau Concentration camp in which the victim was suffocated while Rascher and another unnamed doctor took note of his reactions.
+In a letter from 5 April 1942 to Heinrich Himmler, Rascher explained the results of a low-pressure experiment that was performed on people at Dachau Concentration camp in which the victim was suffocated while Rascher and another unnamed doctor took note of his reactions.
 The person was described as 37 years old and in good health before being murdered.
 Rascher described the victim's actions as he began to lose oxygen and timed the changes in behavior.
 The 37-year-old began to wiggle his head at four minutes; a minute later Rascher observed that he was suffering from cramps before falling unconscious.
 He describes how the victim then lay unconscious, breathing only three times per minute, until he stopped breathing 30 minutes after being deprived of oxygen.
 The victim then turned blue and began foaming at the mouth.
 An autopsy followed an hour later.

-In a letter from Himmler to Rascher on 13 April 1942, Himmler ordered Rascher to continue the high altitude experiments and to continue experimenting on prisoners condemned to death.
+In a letter to Rascher on 13 April 1942, Himmler ordered Rascher to continue the high altitude experiments and to continue experimenting on prisoners condemned to death.
 He also ordered specific tests to "determine whether these men could be recalled to life".
 If someone condemned to death was successfully resuscitated, Himmler stated he should be "pardoned to concentration camp for life".